 The Importance of Understanding the Starting Acceleration of Cars in Everyday Traffic

-Engineering / Road traffic Collisions
+Engineering / Road Traffic Collisions

 On UK roads in 2018, a total of 160,597 personal-injury road traffic collisions were reported to the Police, with at least one fatality recorded in 1,784 of those collisions.
 When compared to previous years, road deaths have been falling, although for the last 5 years the numbers have plateaued at around 1,500.
 Collisions often occur at junctions; in a common situation, the driver of a vehicle (vehicle 1) will commence a manoeuvre without registering the presence, or speed, of another approaching vehicle (vehicle 2).
 If the driver of either vehicle does not have sufficient time to react to the hazard or distance, in order to avoid the hazard, the vehicles then collide.